polyaxon/polyaxon/docs/concepts/architecture.md

 3. **An extensive tracking API**
 4. **An event/action oriented interface**
 5. **A pipeline engine capable of authoring workflows as directed acyclic graphs (DAGs)**
-4. **An optimization engine to search automatically and concurrently for the best hyperparameters in a search spaces based on state of the art algorithms**
+6. **An optimization engine to search automatically and concurrently for the best hyperparameters in a search spaces based on state of the art algorithms**
+7. **A CI system to trigger experiments/hyperparams tuning/pipelines automatically based on some event and track there execution and report results to users**

 These components work together to make every Polyaxon deployment function smoothly, but because they're decoupled there's plenty of room for customisation.